Esri/calcite-app-components/src/components/calcite-action/readme.md

 # calcite-action

 The `calcite-action` component lives in either a `calcite-action-bar` or `calcite-action-pad`.
-Actions look like an icon with a text description option of the component that will be revealed when clicked or selected (such as a Tip, Legend, Home, etc.).
+Actions look like an icon with a text description option of the component that will be revealed when the icon/ text is clicked or selected.

 <!-- Auto Generated Below -->